lynsei/dockistry/roadmap.md

 ## desktop
 Dockistry comes in several flavors for desktop users.
 All of our tools are installed from a single package called "Stackerize", which provides everything you will need for infrastructure and devtools packages. [you can also [download these tools individually](//github.com:443/dockistry/) if you wish].

 Dockistry is fundamentally a developer-oriented project that is designed to compose projects as "stacks", and do so with incredible speed and reliability.
-This can only happen if a robust set of tools are offered through a CLI, and only when those tools are unit tested and deployed in various architecture compositions and are relatively agoric or at minimum platform-adaptable.
+This can only happen if a robust set of tools are offered through a CLI.
+Dockistry developers intend to build a community on top of the CLI tools and technologies, and this is why we are separating our CLI tools from the Stackerize app itself, which will be more community focused.
+The primary reason the Stackerize app exists is to integrate everything together, the tools, and the community.

 ## tooling considerations
   > *... a bit of background information and a preface by [forktheweb](//github.com:443/forktheweb)*